 Partnering with industry experts or using specialized content for future skills like AI, data analytics, and cybersecurity ensures talent's subject-to-subject relevance.
 This also makes talent stay in the organization because it shows that the organization is working towards their growth.

-2. Creating Internal Career Progression Frameworks
+2. Create Internal Career Progression Frameworks

 Defining and structuring career paths motivates employees to embrace skills development.
 The organization can map the role against competency to develop a structured framework where employees see how learning specific skills can lead them into the next higher position or in exciting roles.